coap-security/liboscore/doc/guides/light_integration.md

   All the types described in @ref oscore_native_msg_types need to be defined in there.
   Most of the time those should be easy -- @ref oscore_msg_native_t can be typedef'd to be a pointer to a native message structure, and @ref oscore_msgerr_native_t can be identical to the native error type.

-  This file needs to be available to libOSCORE for inclusion under this paht and name the when it gets built.
+  This file needs to be available to libOSCORE for inclusion under this path and name the when it gets built.

 * `mycoaplibrary_oscore_msg.c`:
   This file contains implementations of all functions described in @ref oscore_native_msg.